civic-data-design-lab/16_11.S947/week6/06_part1_front_end_environments.md

 Now open a browser and access your site at: **http://localhost:8080**

 Modify and change folders in web folder, save and then refresh your page.
 Your page will appear as it would if it were live on the internet, except only visible to you locally.
-For more on this [click here](http://duspviz.mit.edu/tutorials/localhost-servers/).
+For more on the Python Web Server, see the following[DUSPviz page on localhosts](http://duspviz.mit.edu/tutorials/localhost-servers/).

 ### HTML: The Core Concepts

+Let's get started!
+Create a new blank text document in Sublime Text and save it as **index.html** in your web folder.
+The following introduces the core concepts behind HTML.

 All HTML documents start with the following line of code: